The Bankrate promise

 Look for discounts

-Most car insurance companies offer discounts to help drivers save money on their premiums.
+Most car insurance companies offer potential discounts to help drivers save money on their premiums.
 After a speeding ticket, review the discounts that your carrier offers and make sure you are taking advantage of the ones you can qualify for.
-For example, many providers will lower your rate if you pay your annual premium in full, enroll in automatic payments or sign up for paperless statements.
+Many providers will lower your rate if you pay your annual premium in full, enroll in automatic payments or sign up for paperless statements.
+Other discounts include:

 Frequently asked questions

 The best car insurance company for drivers with a speeding ticket will vary.
-It depends on where the driver lives, what type of coverage they need, which discounts they can qualify for and how much they can afford to spend on their monthly or annual premium.
+It depends on where you live, what type of coverage you need, which discounts you can qualify for and how much you can afford to spend on their monthly or annual premium.
+Additionally, you may care about more than just rates; perhaps a company with a great reputation for customer service is important to you, while another driver may value a company that offers great digital tools.

 - $100,000 bodily injury liability per person